FAQ

 How much do I have to pay?

-See Fee section for cost of a standard (50 minute) consult and to learn if you are eligible for free or subsidised counselling services.
+See the Fee section for cost of a standard (50 minute) consult and to learn if you are eligible for free or subsidised counselling services.

 How confidential is counselling?